mgajda/ouroboros-network/latency-sim/src/Latency.md

 and properties for possible metric.
 _Altough metric is yet hard to intuitively define._

-We can define properties that natural ΔQ should satisfy:
+We can define properties that natural ΔQ in ICDF form should satisfy:
 ```
 prop_cdf_monotonic = undefined
 prop_cdf_deadline_is_nonnegative = undefined